World Food Day Lesson Plan

 5. Research sustainable farming practices globally and their impact on a community.

-Elementary-age students are encouraged to use the story about Johnny Appleseed as a model to write about their hero, along with original illustrations, to submit to MY HERO.
+Elementary-age students are encouraged to use the story written by an upper elementary student about Johnny Appleseed as a model to write about their hero, along with original illustrations, to submit to MY HERO.

 Posters and Artwork that illustrate the concerns about our food today